Gillcharu/Unix-Lap-project-241033061/README.md

 2. Run the script:
 bash./alarm_clock.sh

-Enter alarm time when prompted (e.g., 07:00 or 14:30)
-Wait for the alarm or press Ctrl+C to cancel

 3. Enter alarm time when prompted (e.g., 07:00 or 14:30)
 4. Wait for the alarm or press Ctrl+C to cancel